khauser/microservices4vaadin/README.md

 * run start-all.bat or equivalent in unix

 Hints:
-* database for the authserver needs to be initialized by setting "ddl-auto: create", running the the authserver-service and importing *auth_init.sql* into "microservice4vaadin_authserverdb"
+* database for the authserver "microservice4vaadin_authserverdb" needs to be added by hand in MySQL